-The pooling of diverted milk associated to supplemental milk would seem to offer substantial benefits to cooperative suppliers.
-The record reveals that when transportation credits were first implemented, well over 90 percent of hauling costs were offset while today about 45 percent is reimbursed.
-This clearly represents a burden that is borne by the cooperatives who are supplying supplemental milk.
-Pooling diverted milk at locations far
+The pooling of diverted milk associated with supplemental milk would seem to offer substantial benefits to cooperative suppliers.
+The record reveals that when transportation credits were first implemented, well over 90 percent of hauling costs were offset.
+The record further reveals that more recent conditions suggest that only about 45 percent is being reimbursed.
+This clearly represents a burden borne by the cooperatives supplying supplemental milk.

-Pooling diverted milk at locations far from the marketing areas based on supplemental milk eligible to receive transportation credits would provide additional revenue to help offset hauling costs not covered by the current assessment rate.
-This diverted milk receives the blend price of the order on which it is pooled.
-The benefit is that the blend price received on such diverted milk on either the Appalachian or Southeast order, as the case may be, is historically higher than the price the milk would otherwise receive.
+Pooling diverted milk at locations far from the marketing areas based on supplemental milk eligible to receive transportation credits would provide additional revenue to help offset hauling costs not covered by the current transportation credit assessment rates.
+This diverted milk receives the blend price of the order where it is pooled.
+The benefit is that the blend price received on such diverted milk, on either the Appalachian or Southeast order, is historically higher than the price the milk would otherwise receive.

-As presented above, this decision adopts a variable mileage rate factor, which will reimburse hauling costs at a level more reflective of actual costs, in addition to a significantly higher transportation credit assessment.
-To the extent that it is necessary to offset the higher costs of transporting supplemental milk, the adoption of a variable MRF and the increase in the assessment rates should significantly reduce or eliminate the need to seek generating revenue to offset hauling costs at the expense of producers of the two marketing areas who are regularly and consistently supplying milk for the Class I needs.
+As presented above, this final decision adopts a variable mileage rate factor that will reimburse hauling costs at a level more reflective of actual costs, in addition to a significantly higher transportation credit assessment.
+To the extent that it is necessary to offset the higher costs of transporting supplemental milk, the adoption of a variable MRF and the increase in the transportation credit assessment rates should significantly reduce or eliminate the need to seek generating revenue to offset hauling costs at the expense of the producers who are regularly and consistently supplying milk to meet the Class I needs of the two marketing areas.